AnyLog-co/documentation/aggreagations.md

-# Monitoring data
+# Aggregation Functions

-Nodes in the network can monitor data in 2 ways:
-1. By organizing the data in persistent storage in database tables that are hosted on operator nodes.
-This approach allows viewing current and historical data by issuing queries to the database tables.
-This process of adding data
-    to tables is explained in the section: [Adding Data to Nodes in the Network](adding%20data.md#adding-data-to-nodes-in-the-network).

-2. By configuring a node to monitor streaming/ingested data and track the recently added data.
-This process allows evaluating ingested data as it streams into the node and apply monitoring and alerts on the most recent data.

-## Monitoring streaming data
+Aggregation functions summarize streaming data over a time interval.
+Users can define the time interval and the number of intervals per each table to allow continues aggregations.
+The aggregated values can be queried or used to impact the database updates and monitoring.

+## Declaring Aggregations

-Using the command `data monitor` users can track data streamed to a node for storage and processing.
+Using the command `set aggregation` users can track data streamed to a node for storage and processing.
 This type of monitoring considers the tables that contain the data and the monitoring aggregates information on the streaming values within predefined time intervals.
 Intervals are time segments for which the following are monitored on a predefined column
 value: